-The Company's business is cyclical in nature and a slowdown in the economic recovery or a decrease in general economic activity could have a material adverse effect on the Company's revenues and operating results.
+Our business is cyclical in nature and a slowdown in the economic recovery or a decrease in general economic activity could have a material adverse effect on our revenues and operating results.

-Substantially all of the Company's customer base comes from the commercial, infrastructure and residential construction markets.
-A worsening of economic conditions or a decrease in available capital for investments could cause weakness in the Company's end markets, cause declines in construction and industrial activity, and adversely affect the Company's revenue and operating results.
+Substantially all of our customer base comes from the commercial, infrastructure and residential construction markets.
+A worsening of economic conditions or a decrease in available capital for investments could cause weakness in our end markets, cause declines in construction and industrial activity, and adversely affect our revenue and operating results.

-The following factors, among others, may cause weakness in the Company's end markets, either temporarily or long-term:
+The following factors, among others, may cause weakness in our end markets, either temporarily or long-term:

-- the depth and duration of an economic downturn and lack of availability of credit; - uncertainty regarding global, regional or sovereign economic conditions; - reductions in corporate spending for plants and facilities or government spending for infrastructure projects; - the cyclical nature of the Company's customers' businesses, particularly those operating in the commercial, infrastructure and residential construction sectors; - an increase in the cost of construction materials; - a decrease in investment in certain of the Company's key geographic markets; - an increase in interest rates; - an overcapacity in the businesses that drive the need for construction; - adverse weather conditions, which may temporarily affect a particular region or regions; - reduced construction activity in the Company's end markets; - terrorism or hostilities involving the United States or the United Kingdom; change in structural construction designs of buildings (e.g., wood versus concrete); and - oversupply of equipment or new entrants into the market causing pricing pressure.
+- the depth and duration of an economic downturn and lack of availability of credit; - uncertainty regarding global, regional or sovereign economic conditions; - reductions in corporate spending for plants and facilities or government spending for infrastructure projects; - the cyclical nature of our customers' businesses, particularly those operating in the commercial, infrastructure and residential construction sectors; - an increase in the cost of construction materials; - a decrease in investment in certain of our key geographic markets; - an increase in interest rates; - an overcapacity in the businesses that drive the need for construction; - adverse weather conditions, which may temporarily affect a particular region or regions; - reduced construction activity in our end markets; - terrorism or hostilities involving the U.S. or the U.K.; - change in structural construction designs of buildings (e.g., wood versus concrete); - negative impact on our U.K. business as a result of Brexit; and - oversupply of equipment or new entrants into the market resulting in pricing uncertainty.

-A downturn in any of the Company's end markets in one or more of the Company's geographic markets caused by these or other factors could have a material adverse effect on the Company's business, financial conditions, results of operations and cash flows.
+A downturn in any of our end markets in one or more of our geographic markets caused by these or other factors could have a material adverse effect on our business, financial conditions, results of operations and cash flows.

-The Company's business is seasonal and subject to adverse weather.
+Our business is seasonal and subject to adverse weather.

-Since the Company's business is primarily conducted outdoors, erratic weather patterns, seasonal changes and other weather related conditions affect the Company's business.
-Adverse weather conditions, including hurricanes and tropical storms, cold weather, snow, and heavy or sustained rainfall, reduce construction activity, restrict the demand for the Company's products and services, and impede the Company's ability to deliver and pump concrete efficiently or at all.
+Since our business is primarily conducted outdoors, erratic weather patterns, seasonal changes and other weather-related conditions affect our business.
+Adverse weather conditions, including hurricanes and tropical storms, cold weather, snow, and heavy or sustained rainfall, reduce construction activity, restrict the demand for our products and services, and impede our ability to deliver and pump concrete efficiently or at all.
 In addition, severe drought conditions can restrict available water supplies and restrict production.
-Consequently, these events could adversely affect the Company's business, financial condition, results of operations, liquidity and cash flows.
+Consequently, these events could adversely affect our business, financial condition, results of operations, liquidity and cash flows.

-The Company's revenue and operating results have varied historically from period to period and any unexpected periods of decline could result in an overall decline in the Company's available cash flows.
+Our revenue and operating results have varied historically from period to period and any unexpected periods of decline could result in an overall decline in our available cash flows.

-The Company's revenue and operating results have varied historically from period to period and may continue to do so.
-The Company has identified below certain of the factors that may cause the Company's revenue and operating results to vary:
+Our revenue and operating results have varied historically from period to period and may continue to do so.
+We have identified below certain of the factors that may cause our revenue and operating results to vary: